-Two meteorologists and four technicians participated in the 2014-2015 operational season.
+Two meteorologists and four technicians participated in the 2015-2016 operational season.
 Meteorologist, Daniel Gilbert was located on site in Pinedale, WY throughout the project.
 The second meteorologist, Jason Goehring, worked off-site from his home using weather resources available via the Internet.
-During the course of the WWMPP research, it had become apparent that quality forecasting and weather monitoring was possible through the Internet.
 Both Gilbert and Goehring are Weather Modification Association Certified Operators, and between the two of them, completed all the daily forecasting, weather monitoring, and implementation of seeding operations.
-Technical work was conducted by Michael Paul, Jeremy Silvey, Rich Keely, and Ryan Richter.
+Technical work was conducted by Michael Paul, Bill Hocker, Rich Keely, and Jeremy Silvey, with additional technical assistance provided by Ryan Richter.